National Museum of Afghanistan: History

-The Afghan National Museum was opened in 1919 during the reign of Emir Amanullah Khan (he became King of Afghanistan in 1926).
+The Afghan National Museum was opened in 1919 during the reign of King Amanullah Khan.

 The collection was originally inside the Bagh-e Bala Palace, but was moved in 1922 and began as a 'Cabinet of Curiosities'.
 It was moved to its present location in 1931.
 Historian Nancy Dupree co-authored A Guide to the Kabul Museum in 1964.
 In 1973, a Danish architect was hired to design a new building for the museum, but the plans were never carried out.
 In 1989, the Bactrian Gold had been moved to an underground vault at the Central Bank of Afghanistan.

-After the collapse of President Najibullah's government and the start of a brutal civil war in the early 1990s, the museum was looted numerous times, resulting in the loss of 70% of the 100,000 objects which were then on display.
+After the collapse of President Mohammad Najibullah's government and the start of a civil war in the early 1990s, the museum was looted numerous times, resulting in the loss of 70% of the 100,000 objects which were then on display.
 A rocket attack in May 1993 buried ancient potteries under debris.

 In March 1994, the museum, which had been used as a military base, was struck by rocket fire and largely destroyed.
-The Ministry of Information and Culture of President Rabbani's government ordered that the 71 museum staff begin moving the inventory to Kabul Hotel (now Serena Hotel) in order to rescue them from further rocketing and shelling.
+The Ministry of Information and Culture during President Burhanuddin Rabbani's government ordered that the 71 museum staff begin moving the inventory to Kabul Hotel (now Kabul Serena Hotel) in order to rescue them from further rocketing and shelling.

 In September 1996, staff at the museum completed the cataloging of the remaining materials.
-In February and March 2001, the Taliban destroyed countless pieces of art.
+In February and March 2001, the Taliban destroyed countless pieces of art due to religious reasons.
 It was reported in November 2001 that the Taliban had destroyed at least 2,750 ancient works of art during the year.